img-1

 How to Determine Which Resources You Can Use to Link Preload?

-After understanding the link preload, it is essential to identify the resources to which you can add link preload to enhance your website’s performance.
+After understanding the link preloading, it is essential to identify the resources to which you can add link preload to enhance your website’s performance.

 There are some natural practices in how you can identify the resources that should be preloaded.